laravel/spark-next-docs/src/spark-paddle/middleware.md

 [[toc]]

-When building a subscription based application, you will commonly need to restrict access to certain routes to users that have an active subscription.
+When building a subscription based application, you will commonly need to restrict access to certain routes to users that have a valid subscription.
 For example, you may not want to let a user create a project if they are not subscribed to a billing plan.
 For that reason, Spark provides a convenient subscription verification [middleware](https://laravel.com/docs/middleware) that you may register with your application.

 To get started, register Spark's subscription verification middleware in your HTTP kernel's `$routeMiddleware` array.
 Your application's HTTP kernel is typically located at `app/Http/Kernel.php`: